-Ask your bank about the options and about the payment form used in export and import, and the currency that best suits the transaction.
+Ask your bank about the options and about the payment form used in and , and the currency that best suits the transaction.
 Also ask what you should pay attention to when it comes to payment habits and payment behaviour in Russia.

 Record contracts in writing

 The order is final, and you are exporting your product to Russia.
-In addition to an invoice, transport documents and packing list, you sometimes need additional export documents, such as a Certificate of Origin (CVO), issued by KVK.
-Via Access2Markets you can find out which documents are required when importing your product into Russia.
-RVO explains how to look up information (in Dutch) in this database.
+In addition to an invoice, transport documents and packing list, you sometimes need additional export , such as a Certificate of Origin (CVO), issued by KVK.
+Via you can find out which documents are required when importing your product into Russia.
+Find out how to look up information in this database via this video.

-You invoice your Russian customer with 0% VAT.
+You invoice your Russian customer with .
 The condition is that you can demonstrate in your administration that the goods leave the EU.
-For example, based on the export declaration, transport documents and payment receipts.
+For example, based on the export declaration, and payment receipts.